Let me tell you something first.

-I wanted to be upfront because I did not want to mislead you and make you think that I was a genius. 🙂 Not sure of where the original idea came from.
+I wanted to be upfront because I did not want to mislead you and make you think I was a genius. 🙂 Not sure of where the original idea came from.
 If you do know, I’d love to hear from you in the comments below or via email.

-Rubber band is just a regular item.
+The rubber band is just a regular item.
 You might be wondering…

 “What?
 Rubber band?”

 “What’s so great about it?
 What can I do more with it other than wrapping or closing the bag?”

 Have you ever tried to use a rubber band to tie your hair either a) you can’t find a proper scrunchie or b) just too lazy to grab a scrunchie and use a normal rubber band instead?
 Isn’t it hurt when you try to take out the rubber band?

 Therefore, this is definitely not a good way to use a rubber band.